eBay/digital-signature-verification-ebay-api/README.md

 ## How to Test the Signature Mechanism

 eBay will soon provide testing capabilities on our Sandbox environment.
 We will send out communication once that is available.
-In the meantime, we provide you a Docker container with a web server that will let you test your signature creation.
+In the meantime, we provide a Docker container with a web server that allows external developers to test their signature creation.
 This process is described in the following.

 ### Key Material

 Developers will be issued a private key, as well as a public key in the form of a JWE.
 Downloading the keys will be available from the developer portal after logging in.
 The download feature is currently not yet available, and we will send out communication once this is ready.
-In the meantime, we will provide you with test keys below (the below samples also include the public key in PEM format, but you won’t need this for signature creation).
+In the meantime, we provide test keys below (the below samples also include the public key in PEM format, but they aren't needed for signature creation).
 The recommended signature cipher is “Ed25519” (Edwards Curve).
-As a fallback – in case your development framework doesn’t support this cipher – we also accept RSA.
+As a fallback – in case an external developer's code framework doesn’t support this cipher – we also accept RSA.
 Ed25519 uses much shorter keys and will decrease the header size, which is why it is preferred over RSA.

 The following test keys can be used (Note: They are the same as the sample keys from the above cited IETF drafts):